tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_raml.md

 ## RAML overview

 Similar to OpenAPI, after you create a RAML file that describes your API, it can be consumed by different platforms to parse and display the information in attractive outputs.
-The RAML format, which uses YML syntax, tries to be human-readable, efficient, and simple.
+The RAML format, which uses YML syntax, is human-readable, efficient, and simple.

 <figure><img src="images/ramlexample.png" alt="Sample RAML output in API Console" /><figcaption>This is a sample RAML output in something called API Console</figcaption></figure>